LuigiCavalieri/quotes-app/readme.md

 docker compose up
 ```

 All of these steps are required only the first time you want to launch the app.
-For the next times, you just need to fire the last command used, namely:
+For the next times, you just need to fire the last command shown above, namely:

 ```
 docker compose up